 DxO claims that.....
 "DxO FilmPack 5, faithfully applies legendary color-negatives, black and white film presets or slide film presets for digital images."

-FilmPack 5 has different Kodak, Agfa, and Fuji film presets.
-The user can further modify these presets and save them as personalized profiles.
-If you asked me, I personally prefer working with FilmPack 5.
+FilmPack 5 has different Kodak, Agfa, and Fuji film simulations or presets.
+The user can further modify these presets and save them as personal profiles.
+If you asked me, I prefer something like FilmPack for older film profiles.
 The only reason I develop my own "scaled-down" Pen F profiles is the fun aspect and to have my own profiles when I am out photographing.

 How to Create your own Profiles?

 The secret with the Pen F is to know that you cannot simulate a film look as accurately as you would with DxO FimPack 5 or WorkSpace.
-Always use the raw + jpeg option on your camera so that you have the ability to edit your "Enhanced Raw" files in WorkSpace.
+Always use the raw + jpeg option on your camera so that you can edit your "Enhanced Raw" files in WorkSpace.

-Further down in this article I created 5 image groups.
+Further down in this article, I created 5 image groups.
 Each group has a set of images with a master (neutral) on the left and a film simulation on the right.
 The process of creating your own profiles is simple.
-As you studying the film simulation, adjust the master until they look the same.
+As you study the film simulation, adjust the master until they look the same.

 Olympus WorkSpace